THC for Pain Relief in Older Adults

 The trial requires that you stop using any current medications that affect pain or interact with certain liver enzymes (like carbamazepine, valproate, fluvoxamine, and paroxetine).

-What evidence supports the effectiveness of the drug THC for pain relief in older adults?
+What evidence suggests that this trial's treatments could be effective for pain relief in older adults?

 Joao P. De Aquino, M.D.